easybuilders/easybuild/docs/Using_the_EasyBuild_command_line.rst

 .. note:: The ``--try-*`` command line options behave as expected when combined with ``--robot``.
 For example: a modified toolchain specified via ``--try-toolchain`` only trickles down until the toolchain level (not deeper).
 This makes for a particularly powerful combo for rebuilding entire software stacks using a different toolchain.

-.. note:: Modifying the software version does **note** trickle down the entire software stack, even when combined with ``--robot``, since a software version is tied to a particular software package.
+.. note:: Modifying the software version does **not** trickle down the entire software stack, even when combined with ``--robot``, since a software version is tied to a particular software package.